Italian literature: History and society: Vico, Muratori and Beccaria

 Giambattista Vico showed the awakening of historical consciousness in Italy.
 In his Scienza nuova, he investigated the laws governing the progress of the human race, and according to which events develop.
-From the psychological study of man he tried to infer the comune natura delle nazioni, i.e., the universal laws of history, by which civilizations rise, flourish and fall.
-From the same scientific spirit that inspired Vico came a different kind of investigation, that of the sources of Italian civil and literary history.
+From the psychological study of man, he tried to infer the comune natura delle nazioni, i.e., the universal laws of history.

 Lodovico Antonio Muratori, after having collected in his Rerum Italicarum scriptores the chronicles, biographies, letters and diaries of Italian history from 500 to 1500, and having discussed the most obscure historical questions in the Antiquitates Italicae medii aevi, wrote the Annali d'Italia, minutely narrating facts derived from authentic sources.
 Muratori's associates in his historical research were Scipione Maffei of Verona and Apostolo Zeno of Venice.
 In his Verona illustrata Maffei left a treasure of learning that was also an excellent historical monograph.
 Zeno added much to the erudition of literary history, both in his Dissertazioni Vossiane and in his notes to the Biblioteca dell'eloquenza italiana of Monsignore Giusto Fontanini.
-Girolamo Tiraboschi and Count Giovanni Maria Mazzuchelli of Brescia devoted themselves to literary history.
+Girolamo Tiraboschi and Count Giammaria Mazzucchelli of Brescia devoted themselves to literary history.

 While the new spirit of the times led to the investigation of historical sources, it also encouraged inquiry into the mechanism of economic and social laws.
-Francesco Galiani wrote on currency; Gaetano Filangieri wrote a Scienza della legislazione.
+Ferdinando Galiani wrote on currency; Gaetano Filangieri wrote a Scienza della legislazione.
 Cesare Beccaria, in his Trattato dei delitti e delle pene, made a contribution to the reform of the penal system and promoted the abolition of torture.

 Metastasio and the melodrama

 The reforming movement sought to throw off the conventional and the artificial, and to return to truth.
-Apostolo Zeno and Pietro Metastasio (the Arcadian name for Pietro Trapassi, a native of Rome) had endeavoured to make melodrama and reason compatible.
+Apostolo Zeno and Pietro Metastasio had endeavoured to make melodrama and reason compatible.
 Metastasio gave fresh expression to the affections, a natural turn to the dialogue and some interest to the plot; if he had not fallen into constant unnatural overrefinement and mawkishness, and into frequent anachronisms, he might have been considered the most important writer of opera seria libretti and the first dramatic reformer of the 18th century.